luvxinh/hello-word/README.md

 # hello-word
+Hello

-This is the begin of it all
+This is the first step to learn coding :D